The Picard group of the compactified universal Jacobian: introduction

 \subsection{Relation to algebraic topology}

-After a preliminary version of this manuscript has been posted on arXiv, J. Ebert and O. Randal-Williams posted on arXiv the manuscript \cite{ERW}, which contains, among other things, some results that are closely related to Theorem \ref{T:MainThmA}\eqref{T:MainThmA1} and Theorem \ref{T:MainThmB}\eqref{T:MainThmB1} in the case when our base field $k$ is the field of complex numbers.
+After a preliminary version of this manuscript has been posted on arXiv, J. Ebert and O. Randal-Williams posted on arXiv a preliminary version of the paper \cite{ERW}, which contains, among other things, some results that are closely related to Theorem \ref{T:MainThmA}\eqref{T:MainThmA1} and Theorem \ref{T:MainThmB}\eqref{T:MainThmB1} in the case when our base field $k$ is the field of complex numbers.
 We now explain the relation between our results and the results of \cite{ERW}.

 In \cite{ERW}, the authors introduce two holomorphic stacks $\Hol_g^d$ and $\Pic_g^k$, defined as follows (see \cite[Sec.
-2]{ERW} for details): $\Hol_g^d$ is the holomorphic stack whose fibers over a topological space $B$ consists of families of Riemann surfaces $\pi:E\to B$ of genus $g$ equipped with a fiberwise holomorphic line bundle $L\to E$ of relative degree $d$; $\Pic_g^d$ is the holomorphic stack parametrizing families of Riemann surfaces of genus $g$ equipped with a section of the associated bundle of Jacobian varieties of degree $d$.
+4.1]{ERW} for details): $\Hol_g^d$ is the holomorphic stack whose fibers over a topological space $B$ consists of families of Riemann surfaces $\pi:E\to B$ of genus $g$ equipped with a fiberwise holomorphic line bundle $L\to E$ of relative degree $d$; $\Pic_g^d$ is the holomorphic stack parametrizing families of Riemann surfaces of genus $g$ equipped with a section of the associated bundle of Jacobian varieties of degree $d$.
 There is a morphism $\phi_g^d: \Hol_g^d \to \Pic_g^d$ defined by sending a fiberwise holomorphic line bundle to its isomorphism class.
 It turns out that $\phi_g^d$ is a gerbe with band $\CC^*$ (see \cite[Thm.
-2.6]{ERW}).
+4.5]{ERW}).

 The relation with our algebraic stacks $\pdt$ and $\pd$ (over the complex numbers) is provided by a commutative diagram

 where $(\pdt)^{\rm an}$ and $(\pd)^{\rm an}$ are the analytifications of the complex algebraic stacks $\pdt$ and $\pd$.
 The horizontal maps are most likely isomorphisms although we have not checked this in detail.